backslash-ux/flowcheck/CONTRIBUTING.md

 # Contributing to FlowCheck

 Thank you for your interest in contributing to FlowCheck!
-This document provides guidelines and instructions for contributing.
+This project is designed as an **AI-first Git hygiene tool**, so contributions should keep this philosophy in mind.

+## Design Philosophy

+FlowCheck is built for **agentic coding workflows**—AI assistants that write code autonomously.
+Key principles:

+1. **Non-blocking**: Nudge, never block.
+Preserve developer autonomy.
+2. **AI-readable**: Tools return structured data that AI agents can act on.
+3. **Enforceable rules**: The `rules/` directory contains agent instructions.
+4. **Privacy-first**: All analysis stays local.

 ## Development Setup